MakeWay

 Finances

 MakeWay consolidates its financial statements, including both MakeWay Charitable Society and MakeWay Foundation.
-Ci has used the consolidated statements in the analysis below.
+Ci used the consolidated statements in the analysis below.

 This charity report is an update that was sent for review to MakeWay.
 Changes and edits may be forthcoming.

-Updated on June 17, 2022 by Emma Saganowich.
+Updated on June 27, 2024 by Alexia Tudose.

 Financial Review